 - Auditor-General Report No. 24 of 2013–14, Emergency Defence Assistance to the Civil Community

 - Auditor-General Report No. 53 of 2013–14, Management of the National Medical Stockpile

 - Auditor-General Report No. 34 of 2014–15, Administration of the Natural Disaster Relief and Recovery Arrangements by Emergency Management Australia

 - Auditor-General Report No. 57 of 2016–17, Department of Health’s Coordination of Communicable Disease Emergencies

-In addition, Rapid implementation of Australian Government initiatives lists Auditor-General reports that have identified key learnings relating to rapid program design and implementation practices and/or responses to the Global Financial Crisis (GFC).
+In addition, Rapid implementation of Australian Government initiatives (August 2020) lists Auditor-General reports that identified key learnings relating to rapid program design and implementation practices and/or responses to the Global Financial Crisis.